Registered Nurse, Starship Children's Hospital

 Make the most of the university experience, she adds.

 “Enjoying student life and socialising is a must, and it’s something the lecturers and clinical educators encourage.
 I’m very thankful for the experiences and knowledge AUT has given me.
-For example, I’ve been fortunate enough to be a student ambassador and was able to help future AUT students, while also meeting some epic people and great role models outside of the nursing degree.”
+For example, I was fortunate enough to be a student ambassador and was able to help future AUT students, while also meeting some epic people and great role models outside of the nursing degree.”